 Phone number- 01929 424368

 Traditional Rural Camping.
 Nothing fancy!
 Just simple fields, basic facilities in a beautiful place close to a lovely village and a very useful shop!
-This camp site is within walking distance of the coast path and the main climbing areas.
+This camp site is within walking distance of the coastal path and the main climbing areas.

 Addreess- Toms Field Rd, Langton Matravers, Swanage BH19 3HN